xcellardoor/docker-browser-box/README.md

  - google-chrome
  - tor-browser

-The image uses [X11](http://www.x.org) and [Pulseaudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) unix domain sockets on the host to enable audio/video support in the web browsers.
-These components are available out of the box on pretty much any modern linux distribution.
+This image uses [X11](http://www.x.org) and [Pulseaudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) UNIX domain sockets on the host to enable audio/video support in the web browsers.
+These components are available out of the box on pretty much any modern Linux distribution.

 ![browser](https://cloud.githubusercontent.com/assets/410147/4377777/2ccda3d2-4352-11e4-9314-122e4f58a30c.gif)

 ## Contributing

-If you find this image useful here's how you can help:
+If you find this image useful, here's how you can help:

-- Send a pull request with your awesome features and bug fixes
+- Send a pull request with your awesome features and bug fixes.
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).

 ## Issues